mesosphere/mesos-dns-pkg/README.md

 TODOs:
 - extract version from new version.go
-- refactor redundant code in build and package (bap.sh)
 - make script error resiliant (or set -e) so it's fit for use by a CI server
 - write test containers that take the build packages, install and run them